 Password/ID Assignments

 The Stryker admin must approve the installation of Knee Balancer application on the Stryker device.
-The user can log in into the application via MSAL single sign on authentication mechanism.
+During data upload, the user can log in into the application via MSAL single sign on authentication mechanism.
 The application does not have ability to create/manage user account or password.

 User Account Management

 The Knee Balancer application can be installed on the Stryker’s own iOS device from Stryker’s app store after approval from the Stryker’s admin.
+Once installed, application does not enforce any authorization mechanism to access the application.

-The user can login into the application with single sign on authentication mechanism via MSAL authentication.
+For uploading data to cloud, the user can login into the application with single sign on authentication mechanism via MSAL authentication.
 The application communicates with MSAL servers to authenticate user into the application via single sign on.
 There is only single user who can access the application on a device.
 Thus, this section is not applicable.
 Users are requested to follow basic security hygiene to secure the iOS device:

 The device should get locked after left idle after reasonable period.

 Physical security should also be considered to manage access to the device.

+Application should not be installed on a non-Stryker device.

 PHYSICAL LOCKS